MaStatLab/LTN_analysis1/README.md

 The simulation study and case study were run on a computing cluster with SLURM job scheduler.

+The data used in case study is available at https://diabimmune.broadinstitute.org/diabimmune/t1d-cohort.

 # Workflow

 Set up the work directory first.